ROSELYN HOUSE SCHOOL

 Sexual violence

-It is important that everyone at Roselyn House School and The RHISE Service are aware of sexual violence and the fact Children/young people can, and sometimes do, abuse their peers in this way.
+It is important that everyone at Roselyn House School are aware of sexual violence and the fact Children/young people can, and sometimes do, abuse their peers in this way.
 When referring to sexual violence in this Policy, we do so in the context of child on child sexual violence.
 For the purpose of this Policy, when referring to sexual violence we are referring to sexual offences under the Sexual Offences Act 2003 as described below:

 Consent